ElectronicBabylonianLiterature/dictionary-parser/README.md

 # Known issues

+Not all words are parsed correctly.
+Rare and complicated errors should be fixed manually, but below are fixes for some common cases.

 If the derived from does not contain a lemma, i.e. mardown italics, it is not parsed at all. `scripts/fixDerivedFroms.js` can be used to fix the data in a Mongo database.

+The notes array does not take the position of notes in consideration.
+If an entry has only a post note it will incorrectla appear before the lemma.
+To work around this an empty note at index zero needs to be added.
+This can done by `scripts/fixDerivedFromNotes.js` for derived from.

+To find a target for all the links, matching was also done to forms.
+This lead to incorrectly merged links.
+The links need to be removed from the dictionary add readded with correct matching.
+Derived forms with a `source` proprty were generated from links.